it22248244/garbage-app-we-45/README.md

 # garbage_app

-this is taxi driver app
+this is a SMART WASTE MANAGEMENT SYSTEM developed by SE-S1-WE-45-2024-JUNE batch.

 ## Getting Started